pascallanger/DIY-Multiprotocol-TX-Module/docs/Protocol_Details.md

 Here are detailed descriptions of every supported protocols (sorted by RF modules) as well as the available options for each protocol.

  If you want to see a list of models that use these protocols see the [Models](Models.md) page.

+ The Deviation project (on which this project was based) have a useful list of models and protocols [here](http://www.deviationtx.com/wiki/supported_models).

 ## Default Mapping of Protocols <a name="DefaultMapping"></a>
 Here is the default mapping of protocols to the 16-position protocol selection switch on the module.
 You can customize these when you compile your own firmware as described in [Compiling and Programming.](Compiling.md)